HtmlMgr (Html-Manager) is a simple open-source java html-browser, that:

 WHAT-YOU-NEED-TO-RUN-IT:

-Download the file HtmlMgr-date-version.jar, which contains the executable-code, the source-code and the example-html-files.
+Download the file HtmlMgr-date-version.jar, which contains the

 *